-Analyzing the intersection between race and policing in America has become a more prominent conversation on the heels of the deaths of unarmed black men such as Michael Brown, Eric Garner and Tamir Rice.
+Analyzing the intersection between race and policing in America has become a more prominent conversation on the heels of the deaths of unarmed black men like Michael Brown, Eric Garner and Tamir Rice.

 “No one denies that police officers have hard jobs,” Blow said.
 “When a job is done well, it keeps communities safe and society civil.
 But the way that is accomplished is that officers must encounter a disproportionate number of people who break the law.”